-In its civil role, the Corps of Engineers became increasingly involved with river and harbor improvements, carrying out its first harbor and jetty work in the first quarter of the nineteenth century.
-The Corps' ongoing responsibility for federal river and harbor improvements dates from 1824, when Congress passed two acts authorizing the Corps to survey roads and canals and to remove obstacles on the Ohio and Mississippi rivers.
-Over the years since, the expertise gained by the Corps in navigation projects led succeeding administrations and Congresses to assign new water-related missions in such areas as flood control, shore and hurricane protection, hydropower, recreation, water supply and quality, and wetland protection.
+In its civil role, the U.S. Corps of Engineers became increasingly involved with river and harbor improvements, carrying out its first harbor and jetty work in the first quarter of the nineteenth century.
+USACE's ongoing responsibility for federal river and harbor improvements dates from 1824, when Congress passed two acts authorizing USACE to survey roads and canals and to remove obstacles on the Ohio and Mississippi rivers.
+Over the years since, the expertise gained by USACE in navigation projects led succeeding administrations and Congresses to assign new water-related missions in such areas as flood control, shore and hurricane protection, hydropower, recreation, water supply and quality, and wetland protection.